mevin-singh/Portfolio-Projects/R/README.md

 # Limitations
 - Inability to book tickets to attractions on the website.
-- Singaporeans may not enticed to use the app as they may not be interested in conventional tourist attractions.
+- Singaporeans may not be enticed to use the app as they may not be interested in conventional tourist attractions.

 # Collaborators